-10. Focus on God’s Plan For Your Life—God has a plan and purpose for your life.
-More than likely it is staring you in the face.
-Make a list of your most unique gifts and strengths and understand they have been giving to you for a reason.
+10. Focus on God’s Plan for Your Life—God has a plan and purpose for your life.
+More than likely, it is staring you in the face.
+Make a list of your most unique gifts and strengths and understand they have been given to you for a reason.
 If you will use those to their fullest, your life will take on a new meaning and your self-image will soar.

 Bonus Tip: Stop hanging out with people who tear you down and start hanging around the people who lift you up.
 The people you allow in your life will influence the person you become.